 Still, if you’re like me, none of these are what you first think of when you’re talking about “small business.”
 And you’re not wrong.

 About 80% of small businesses have ZERO employees.
-Of those who do, most have only 5 – 6 in their early years.
-The overall average number of employees for ALL small businesses hovers at around 25.
+Of those who do, most have fewer than five.
+On the other hand, the overall average number of employees for ALL small businesses hovers at around 12.
+That’s possible because small businesses who do have employees may have up to 500 in most cases before their classification changes.

 Entrepreneurship is about three things: the “good idea,” the perseverance to make it work, and the willingness to take risks with absolutely no guarantee of reward.
 The first two aren’t easy by any stretch, but it’s that last one that bewilders those who aren’t entrepreneurs.
 They simply can’t imagine why you’d do what you do or give up what you give up, knowing full well that even if you do everything right, it might not work.

-Here are some highlights from the extensive statistics compiled by the U.S. Small Business Administration regarding who makes up the thirty million plus small business owners in the U.S. at the moment:
+Here are some highlights from the extensive statistics compiled by the U.S. Small Business Administration regarding who makes up the thirty million plus small business owners in the U.S. at the moment.
+Note that most of these statistics are pre-pandemic or include only the early months of the pandemic.
+Data from 2020-2021 is still in flux.

 - Just over a THIRD (36.3%) are women.